utkars01/Dynamic-Text-Analysis-System_Batch_27_nov/README.md

 4. Stakeholder Reporting: Create professional PDF/Word reports for owners or investors with one click.
 5. Crisis Detection: Instantly flag negative words like "spoiled" or "rude" before they hurt your reputation.

-Marketing Insights: Find glowing customer quotes to use as testimonials on social media
 ## 🤝 Contributing
 1. Fork the Project.
 2. Create a Feature Branch: